HesamFarjad/HesamFarjad/README.md

 - Master's degree in computer engineering from **The Sapienza University of Rome**

 #### 💼 Experience
-- Experienced web developer proficient in JavaScript, HTML, and CSS, with a strong foundation in mobile app development.
-Skilled in providing iOS applications using Swift, with a background in C# and game development.
-Possesses good knowledge in Node.js, PostgreSQL, and Git version control.
+-  Experienced web developer proficient in JavaScript, HTML, and CSS.
+-  Strong foundation in mobile app development.
+-  Skilled in providing iOS applications using Swift.
+-  Background in C# and game development.
+-  Possesses good knowledge in Node.js, PostgreSQL, and Git version control.

 #### 🌱 Recent Endeavors
 - React.js development, including Routing and Single Page Application development